INTA-100: Development

 The INTA 100 sounding rocket project was initiated in 1980.
 With help from the British company Bristol Aerojet, the first launch took place in June 1984, with six additional launches performed by 1986.
 The main drive behind these test was to further develop and improve rocket engines and their guidance system.
 With one notable exception, all test were highly successful in helping develop a hybrid inertial/infrared guidance system that would later be used in several of INTA's satellites (such as the Minisat 01 ETRV and the Nanosat 01 ACS).
 The 5 following test would focus on geodesic studies such as reception of ionospheric beacons emitted by satellites and atmosphere dynamics.
 To fund these missions INTA reached for several, both public and private, investors such as the Spanish Air Force, the University of Valencia, the University of Sussex, DFVLR, IROE and most important the Comisión Nacional de Investigación del Espacio (CONIE).
-The later completely funded 2 launches and quickly became INTA's main partner also participating in balloon launches and the funding of infraestructure.
+The later completely funded 2 launches and quickly became INTA's main partner also participating in balloon launches and the funding of infrastructure.

 As a consequence of the closure of CONIE in 1986, the INTA-100 project was put on hold for 4 years due to the lack of funds.
 Nonetheless, by 1990 the situation was good enough to resume work on the rocket producing 6 more rockets that would be complete testing by 1992.
 These test would prove successful enough to encourage the development of the INTA rocket series that would culminate on the Capricornio.
 In addition, INTA would be given funds to develop more ambitious projects such as the first Spanish satellites (Intasat and Minisat 01) that would pave the way for INTA to join ESA and reach the current involvement on the space industry.

 Launches

-During its career 12 rockets were built and used in a total of 17 missions (15 of them successfully), most of them to conduct various test on either the rocket or its payload.
+During its career 12 rockets were built and used in a total of 17 missions (15 of them successfully) from El Arenosillo, most of them to conduct various test on either the rocket or its payload.